Approval and terms

 The lecturer is responsible for the availability and quality of the syllabus put into the database of courses.
 If necessary, the lecturer may make minor changes to assessment formulae or sequence of topics to be learned, on the condition that the students are informed of these alterations beforehand.
 It is best to inform students about any changes using the LMS or via email to protect oneself against possible student complaints concerning the violation of rules fixed in the syllabus.

-Routine assessment is carried out as part of the regular and systematic monitoring of students’ academic knowledge during lectures and seminars, including distance learning courses, and other forms of studies (internships, project work, scientific seminars etc.).
+Ongoing assessment is carried out as part of the regular and systematic monitoring of students’ academic knowledge during lectures and seminars, including distance learning courses, and other forms of studies (internships, project work, scientific seminars etc.).

-Routine assessment is conducted by the lecturer and can be organized:
+Ongoing assessment is conducted by the lecturer and can be organized:

 - during an in-class work in the presence of the lecturer according to the schedule;